CloakedLeader/computational_physics/README.md

 ## Motivation

-I am to gain hands-on experince with numerical solutions to physical problems and to explore current areas of computational physics research.
+I aim to gain hands-on experince with numerical solutions to physical problems and to explore current areas of computational physics research.

 ## Installation